Our goal is to shift the power dynamics through consultation

 Jan provided a two-day NAGPRA training and strategic plan development workshop for representatives of the Department and repositories that house the collections.

-June 2019 - Present
+June 2019 - 2024

-During the first phase of this project, we provide training to the Trustees, conducted a needs assessment, and developed a strategic plan.
-Currently, we are providing technical assistance and training to build the client's capacity to facilitate the disposition of over 7,000 ancestors and their associated funerary objects.
+Currently, we provide technical assistance and training to build the client's capacity to facilitate the disposition of over 7,000 individuals and their associated funerary objects.

 December 2013 – May 2018

-Developed and implemented two NAGPRA Consultation/Documentation grants that resulted in the disposition of human remains representing a minimum of 1,031 individuals and 2,050 associated funerary objects from a single site in West Virginia.
+We developed and implemented two NAGPRA Consultation/Documentation grants that resulted in the disposition of human remains representing a minimum of 1,031 individuals and 2,050 associated funerary objects from a single site in West Virginia.

 March 2011